Wind Load Garage Doors

 Your garage door isn't just a door.
 It's a structural barrier.

 When a garage door buckles or separates under wind pressure, the interior of the home becomes pressurized.
 That pressure acts outward on the roof and wall panels from the inside.
-Research from the National Institute of Standards and Technology (NIST) documents the result clearly: roof loss and wall failure follow garage door failure at a rate that is not coincidental.
+Post-disaster research from the Insurance Institute for Business and Home Safety (IBHS), analyzed by NIST, documents the result: when garage doors remain intact, 90% of homes avoid the roof and wall damage that often leads to structural failure; even in winds up to 135 mph.
 The garage door is the initiating event.

 Note on tornadoes